Green-Software-Foundation/if/docs/Terminology.md

 # Terminology

 > [!tip]
 > Since the term **Impact** is used in many places in the framework, its often a practice in the documentation to leave it out of the name, e.g. Impact Graph is often just called a Graph.
-This is true for everything except Impact Metric, the short form of Impact Metric is usually just Impact or Impacts.
+This is true for everything except Impact Metric, the short form of Impact Metric is usually just Impact or outputs.

 ### Impact Metric
 **aka:** *impact*